List of haplogroups of historic people: Gaodang King Korguz (高唐王=趙王 闊裏吉思)

 Korguz (高唐王闊裏吉思) was the son of a princess of Kublai Khan and he was the king of the Ongud and a descendant of Gok-Turk.
 The Ongud claimed descent from the Shatuo, prominent in the era of the Five Dynasties and Ten Kingdoms period.
 His two wives were all princesses of Yuan Dynasty.
 It was very important for the Yuan dynasty to maintain marriage-alliance with the Onguds, which had been very important assistant since Genghis Khan.
 About 16 princesses of Yuan dynasty were married to khans of the Ongud.

 Jean-Paul Marat

 In 2020, a genetic study showed that the figure of the French Revolution Jean-Paul Marat killed in 1793, had the haplogroup H2 (mtDNA).

 Luke the Evangelist

 Luke the Evangelist is a Christian saint and apostle born on 1st century A.D. in Roman Syria and died in Roman Greece.
 Remains reputed to have been his had haplogroup H2 (mtDNA).

 Louis XVII

 Louis XVII was the younger son of King of France Louis XVI and Queen Marie Antoinette.
 His maternal haplogroup is H.

+Ötzi the Iceman

+According to the 2012 study, the Y chromosome DNA of Ötzi belongs to a subclade of G defined by the SNPs M201, P287, P15, L223 and L91 (G-L91, ISOGG G2a2b, former "G2a4").
+He was not typed for any of the subclades downstreaming from G-L91; however, an analysis of his Binary Alignment Map file revealed that he belongs to the L166 and FGC5672 subclades below L91.
+G-L91 is now mostly found in South Corsica.
+Analysis of his mitochondrial DNA (mtDNA) showed that Ötzi belongs to the K1 subclade, but cannot be categorized into any of the three modern branches of that subclade (K1a, K1b, or K1c).
+The new subclade has provisionally been named K1ö for Ötzi.
+A multiplex assay study was able to confirm that the Iceman's mtDNA belongs to a previously unknown European mtDNA clade with a very limited distribution among modern data sets.
+In October 2013, it was reported that 19 modern Tyrolean men belong to the same paternal lineage (Y-DNA haplogroup G-L91) as Ötzi, and may share a common ancestor with, and/or descend from close relatives of Ötzi.
+Scientists from the Institute of Legal Medicine at Innsbruck Medical University had analysed the DNA of over 3,700 Tyrolean male blood donors and found 19 (c.
+0.5%) who shared the same paternal haplogroup with the 5,300-year-old man.